 - Experts and key stakeholders were initially engaged in developing the modelling of the pathways for each sector. - In summer 2020, the LEP undertook a comprehensive phase of stakeholder engagement through a consultation and follow-up workshops to seek initial views on the study findings and to co-develop policy. - In November 2020, the full study findings were shared with stakeholders, alongside workshops to collaboratively develop projects in areas where urgent action is required.
 This further stakeholder feedback was incorporated into the Carbon Abatement Pathways Study final report, which was finalised and published on the LEP's website in March 2021. - In summer 2021, the LEP hosted a series of Roundtable discussions designed to challenge and validate the CAP study findings, alongside consolidating prior stakeholder engagement to agree key actions within the Routemap to Carbon Negative.
-This was followed by a series of engagement activities with key boards and steering groups. - Over the past 6 months, we have been engaging with key stakeholders, partnerships and boards to develop the sector emerging priorities and interventions.
+This was followed by a series of engagement activities with key boards and steering groups. - Over the next 6 months, the team engaged with key stakeholders, partnerships and boards to develop strategic priorities and interventions for each sector. - Between 28th February and 17th March 2022, we undertook an open consultation to gather feedback on the first draft of the Routemap, with a specific focus on the "strategic priorities" and "action plans".
+Responses were reviewed, and the LEP team produced a suite of summary reports outlining key themes from the consultation and how feedback has been addressed.
+As part of addressing the feedback, we also held a number of workshop sessions to address key issues around business & industry, marine and coastal, tourism, community climate action and land use & agriculture.
+The consultation and further workshop sessions informed the final draft of the Routemap.